 LIRC

 LIRC keys names come directly from the LIRC mapping.
-If an IR command is configured in LIRC to send the key KEY_LALALA
+If an IR command is configured in LIRC to send the key KEY_LALALA, then the key in the input mapping will be KEY_LALALA.

 There are many other function actions available.
 Plex HTPC uses “mpv” for the playback engine, so if you want to control something related to playback, then you can refer to the mpv options page for available options and values.
 For example, the equalizer section could be used to understand how to specify brightness, contrast, or similar commands.